hamidrezav/apprenticeship-connect/README.md

 - **Easy Onboarding**: A step-by-step setup wizard guides you through the configuration process.
 - **API Integration**: Connects to the UK Government apprenticeship API to fetch the latest vacancies.
 - **Automated Syncing**: A daily WP-Cron job keeps your vacancy listings up-to-date automatically.
-- **Manual Control**: A "Test & Sync" button in the settings allows for on-demand API testing and data synchronization.
+- **Manual Control**: A "Test & Sync" button in the settings allows for on-demand API testing and data synchronisation.
 - **Simple Shortcode**: Use `[apprenticeship_vacancies]` to display listings on any page or post.
-- **Customizable Display**: Control which vacancy details (employer, location, closing date) are shown directly from the settings page.
+- **Customisable Display**: Control which vacancy details (employer, location, closing date) are shown directly from the settings page.

 ## Installation